ChrisHammond/2025-26-12UA1-Scouting/README.md

 An almost-maybe-ready-to-use Astro site for youth hockey scouting: teams, tournaments, games, plus **MyHockeyRankings (MHR)** rating/record/ranks and a rating-history chart.

+This repo is designed to run on a local linux machine that has Astro and Node available.
+You may be able to run it 100% from Netlify without having a local build, but debugging any issues may become difficult.

 ---

 ## Quick Start